ie3-institute/simosaik/docs/readthedocs/models.md

 * - GridResults
   - "grid", "Grid"
   - "u[pu]", "delta[RAD]", "I_Mag[A]", "I_Ang[RAD]"
-  - Returns results for any grid asset.
+  - The units for which an output is given, depends on the actual asset.

 * - NodeResults
   - "node_res", "Node_res"